leptoquark1/sw-blurhash/README.md

 ## Claim for Shopware 6

-The target of `EcBlurhash` is, to integrate the original Blurhash functionality and manage its context in the Shopware 6 ecosystem.
+The target of `EyecookBlurhash` is, to integrate the original Blurhash functionality and manage its context in the Shopware 6 ecosystem.

 **Optimized Performance & Resources**
 <br> Generate as efficiently as possible using PHP and Shopware peer dependencies